 Lateral Shuffles are among the most simple exercises you can do at home.
-They increase the heart rate and target the quad, hamstring, glute, hip flexor, and calf muscles.
+They increase the heart rate and target the quads, hamstrings, glutes, hip flexors, and calf muscles.
 They also improve side-to-side coordination.

 1. Standing with your feet approximately hip-width apart, engage your core muscles, and bend your knees to lower your hips.

-2. Lean slightly forward, keeping your chest high, and bend your elbows and hold your hands in front of your chest.
+2. Lean slightly forward, keeping your chest high, bend your elbows, and hold your hands in front of your chest.

-3. Move your right foot to the right, then follow with your left foot.
+3. With your toes pointing forward, move your right foot to the right, then follow with your left foot.
 Shuffle to the right four times, then shuffle to the left four times, or take as many steps as your space allows.

-4. Repeat step 3 for the duration of the session.
+4. Repeat step 3 for the duration of the set.

 Crab Walk is an effective floor-based exercise that targets and strengthens the shoulders, triceps, quads, and abs.
 It also helps to improve balance and coordination.